California Invitational Berkeley Debate

 - Regarding dropped points and extensions across flow: I flow ONLY what I hear; if points don’t get brought up, I don’t write them.
 A clear example would be a contention read in Constructive, having it dropped in Summary, and being revived in Final Focus.
 I will personally drop it should that occur; I will not need to be prompted to do so, although notification will give me a clearer picture on how well each team is paying attention.
 Therefore, it does not hurt to alert me.
 The reason why I do this is simple: if a point is important, it should be brought up consistently.
 If it is not discussed, I can only assume that it simply does not matter.

-- Regarding links: I need things to just make sense.
-Do not use terrible links.
-If I’m listening to an argument and all I can think is “What?” then you have lost me.
-If using a link chain, link well with appropriate warrants.
+- Regarding links/internal links: I need things to just make sense.
+Make sure things are decently connected.
+If I’m listening to an argument and all I can think is “What is happening?” then you have lost me.
 I will just not buy arguments at that point and this position will be further reinforced should an opposing team point out the lack of or poor quality of the link.

 I do not flow cross-examination.
 It is your time for clarification and identifying clash.
 Should something arise from it, it is your job to bring it up in your/team’s next speech.